-What people decide to do in the first few seconds of an attack or other emergencies can make a tremendous difference to the outcome.
-Being prepared with a plan of action and the skills to assess the best choice in the moment and take action quickly will help to empower adults to take leadership when they need to not only for the relatively rare tragedies like school shootings, but for all kinds of emergencies.
+What people decide to do in the first few seconds of an emergency can make a tremendous difference.
+Being prepared with a plan of action and skills to assess the best choice and take action quickly will help to empower adults to take leadership when necessary.
+Not only will it help for the relatively rare tragedies like school shootings, but for all kinds of emergencies.

 2. Be a Safe, Calm Person to Talk To

-Children of any age need to know that adults are willing to listen to their fears, and treat them with respect when they talk about their problems.
+Children of all ages need to know that adults are willing to listen to their fears and will treat them with respect when talking about their problems.
 You need to find a balance between listening and supporting without burdening children with your own fears.

-It might be tempting to try to make children feel better in the moment by just telling them that the situation is not really that bad, because school shootings are still a relatively rare event.
+It might be tempting to try to make children feel better by telling them that the situation is really not that bad.
 It can also be hard not to overreact and sound panic-stricken yourself.
 If their adults are overwhelmed and afraid, kids are likely to become even more scared and anxious.
-The subject of violence in schools is upsetting for most adults, so be sure to get support for your own feelings from other adults if you need it.
+Violence in schools is upsetting for most adults, be sure to get support for your own feelings from other understanding people if you need it.

 If you act like something is too terrifying even to talk about, this will make children more afraid.
 They might want to protect you by not sharing their fears and this can leave them feeling really alone.

-Children need adults to listen and explain what is happening and what they should do as calmly and matter-of-factly as possible.
+Children need adults to listen and explain–in a calm and matter-of-factly manner–what is happening and what children should do.
 Tell children to tell you if anyone is making them uncomfortable about anything.
-Having children in the habit of talking to you will help you to judge whether or not a situation is potentially dangerous.
+Having children in the habit of talking to you will help judge whether or not a situation is potentially dangerous.

-Too often, after a tragic shooting, people will say that there were warning signs that had been overlooked, even if they were reported.
-If someone is posting violent messages on social media, take this seriously and do your best to get school authorities and law enforcement officials to take action in a way that does not put you or your child at risk by revealing your identity.
+Too often, after a tragic shooting, people realize warning signs were overlooked, even after being reported.
+If someone is posting violent messages on social media, take this seriously.
+In a way that does not put you or your child at risk by revealing your identity, do your best to get school authorities and law enforcement officials to take action.

 3. Make Sure it is Safe to Tell at School

-It is your job as an adult to take charge of the environments in which your children spend time as best you can.
-Make sure that your school has a plan for dealing with school shootings and other violence just like any other emergency.
-Make sure that adults are trained in how to deal with a child who makes a report about another child, because violence in schools can escalate if problems are not managed in a way that protects students who make reports.
+It is your job as an adult to take charge of the environment your children spend time in.
+As best as you can, make sure that your school has a plan for dealing with school shootings and any other emergencies.
+Make sure that adults are trained to deal with a child who makes a report about another child, because violence in schools can escalate if problems are not managed in a way that protects students who make reports.